kennethrrosen/qubes-for-journalists/README.md

 ```
 echo "kernel.sysrq = 1" | sudo tee -a /etc/sysctl.d/50_sysrq.conf
 ```
+- configure each ServiceVM as a static DisposableVM to mitigate the threat from persistent malware accross VM reboots.

 ## anonymize MAC address and hostname (https://github.com/Qubes-Community/Contents/blob/master/docs/privacy/anonymizing-your-mac-address.md)
 These steps should be done inside a template to be used to create a NetVM as it relies on creating a config file that would otherwise be deleted after a reboot due to the nature of AppVMs.